Instantons in the Hofstadter butterfly: difference equation, resurgence and quantum mirror curves: Introduction

 The spectral problem for electrons on a two-dimensional square lattice in a uniform magnetic field was originally considered by Harper in 1955 \cite{Harper:1955}, where an elegant difference equation was derived.
 More than 20 years later in 1976 Hofstadter derived a recursive equation which allowed him to plot the spectrum as a function of the magnetic field, now known as the Hofstadter butterfly \cite{Hofstadter:1976zz}.
 Due to the magnetic effect, the electron spectrum shows a rich structure.
 Recently, a novel link between a two-dimensional electron lattice system and a Calabi-Yau geometry was found in \cite{Hatsuda:2016mdw}.
 It was pointed out in \cite{Hatsuda:2016mdw} that this Hofstadter's spectral problem is related to another spectral problem appearing in the mirror geometry of the toric Calabi-Yau manifold known as local $\bF_0$ \cite{Grassi:2014zfa}.
 The interesting point of this relation is that the magnetic effect is interpreted as a kind of \textit{quantum deformations} of the Calabi-Yau geometry.
 One can probe quantum Calabi-Yau geometry by the 2d electron lattice system in the magnetic field.
 The correspondence was generalized to the triangular lattice and another Calabi-Yau manifold \cite{Hatsuda:2017zwn}.

-In the present paper, our goal is a more quantitative understanding of this relation as well as the nonperturbative and resurgent structure of the spectrum.
+In the present paper, our goal is a more quantitative understanding of this relation as well as the non-perturbative and resurgent structure of the spectrum.
 We here focus on the band structure of the Harper-Hofstadter problem in the weak magnetic limit.
 In this regime, we can treat the magnetic flux perturbatively.
 The perturbative expansion of the energy spectrum can explain the position (the center) of the band for each Landau level.
 However, it does not explain the width of bands because the band width is \textit{non-perturbative} in the weak magnetic flux limit.
 Such non-perturbative corrections are caused by quantum mechanical tunneling effects.
 We will demonstrate that the non-perturbative band width is explained by instanton effects in the path integral formalism.
+This was observed long ago in \cite{PhysRevB.41.11328} (see also \cite{Wilkinson305} for the WKB approach to the problem).
+However here we will focus on the resurgent properties intimately related to these instantons, or more correctly to the multi-instanton contributions which we discuss in some details.

 Technically, we have a very efficient way to compute the perturbative expansion of the energy spectrum around the trivial saddle \cite{Sulejmanpasic:2016fwr, Gu:2017ppx}, but this efficient way is not applicable for the computation of semiclassical expansion around the other nontrivial saddles.
 To our knowledge, there are no systematic ways to compute the semiclassical expansions around the instanton saddles in the Harper-Hofstadter model.
 We employ several approaches to extract this information.
 One is a brute force numerical approach, which we use as a check.
 The second is a path-integral approach, where we find the exact saddle of the path-integral action and the one-loop fluctuation.
 We push this computation to the 2-instanton sector and find matching results to the numerics.
 The instanton analysis is performed only to the leading-order in perturbation theory, and is not easily extended to perturbative corrections around the instanton saddles.